parisbible/parisbible.github.io/challenge.markdown

     - Publish one of the blog posts in real-time
     - Publish corrected ground truth at PBP and HTR United with names and ORCID

-## Late January: remote session with the jury
+## Mid-February: remote session with the jury

 # Organization
 ## Teams